OVERVIEW

 A disaster involving the entire campus and surrounding community.
 Normal University operations are suspended.
 The effects of the emergency are wide-ranging and complex.
 A timely resolution of disaster conditions requires University-wide cooperation and extensive coordination with external jurisdictions.

-The Emergency Plan is automatically activated and all Emergency Response Team members report to the Emergency Operations Center (EOC).
+The Emergency Plan is automatically activated and all Incident Response Team members report to the Emergency Operations Center (EOC).

 Examples: Tornado hits campus, major earthquake